astronomer/astro-docs/enterprise/v0.25/10_certified-image/01_image-architecture.md

 When an Airflow service is started, it checks a file for runtime environment variables.

 If you use the Astronomer Certified Docker image, these environment variables are defined in your Dockerfile.
-Environment variables in you Dockerfile can be overwritten with a runtime command, such as `docker run`.
+Environment variables in your Dockerfile can be overwritten with a runtime command, such as `docker run`.

 If you use the Astronomer Certified Python wheel, these environment variables are included in their own file called `astronomer-certified`.
-This is also where you define systemwide runtime variables for your Airflow Deployment.
+This is also where you define system-wide runtime variables for your Airflow Deployment.

 Astronomer Certified supports the same environment variables as Apache Airflow.
 For a list of all configurable environment variables, read the [Apache Airflow documentation](https://airflow.apache.org/docs/apache-airflow/stable/configurations-ref.html).